jamgorilla/space-tourism-node-version/README.md

+# INSTRUCTIONS TO RUN APP

+Navigate to space-tourism-node-version

+Then type -> nodemon app.js

+Once your in you have to make sure the Live Sass Compiler is saving to the correct path as there are two

+Click the gear in the bottom left of the VSC window then go to Live Sass Compiler

+Live Sass Compiler Settings > Formats > Then click to edit json file

 # Frontend Mentor - Space tourism website solution

 This is a solution to the [Space tourism website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.